Why Media and Technology?

 - Encourage exploration and experimentation: search engines (e.g. Google), content aggregators (e.g. YouTube, Vimeo, TED, Twitter) and content creation and annotation tools (e.g. Notegraphy, Prezi, Wordle, Animoto, Hypothes.is) make searching for information extremely easy and lowers the barrier for students to experiment with ideas.

 - Enable self-paced learning and sensitivity to different learning styles

 - Make students’ thinking more transparent and help teachers get immediate and continuous feedback on student progress, e.g. via clickers, TopHat, and course statistics

 - Empower students to have greater control over the learning process through the benefits associated with active learning and personal responsibility

-- Permit instructors and students to interact & collaborate with one another beyond class time and extend learning beyond the classroom (e.g. via discussion boards in Chalk, Google Apps, UChicago wiki, or chat)
+- Permit instructors and students to interact & collaborate with one another beyond class time and extend learning beyond the classroom (e.g. via discussion boards in Canvas, Google Apps, UChicago wiki, or chat)

 - Improve engagement and incorporate real world relevance to classroom activities.
 Technology is often just fun to use.
 Many technological tools encourage connecting to external resources and engaging with a wider audience; these features often help students feel that their work has some real world impact.

-- Facilitate classroom management: learning management systems such as Chalk or Canvas can serve as a repository of resources, communication tools, and a single place for submitting homework and grades which teachers and students can access anywhere, anytime.
+- Facilitate classroom management: learning management systems such as Canvas can serve as a repository of resources, act as a gateway to a variety of digital learning tools, and provide a single place for communicating with students, submitting homework, and accessing grades which teachers and students can access anywhere, anytime.